 Date: 03 June 2018

 Help INGO celebrated graduation of its TVET project trainees from computer repair, home appliances repair, suit sewing and food process vocations.
-Sectorial Services Directorate of Governor Office, DoLSA, DoEco., Women Affairs Department, Breshna Department, Telecommunications and Technology Department, Refugees and Returnees Department, UNHCR and the market guilds participated in this event.
+Sectorial Services Directorate of Governor Office, DoLSA, DoEco., Women Affairs Department, Breshna Department, Telecommunications and Technology Department, Department of Refugees and Repatriations (DoRR), UNHCR and the market guilds participated in this event.

 10 trainees – 7 men & 3 women – dropped out the training due to finding jobs or other personal problems and they could not continue the training to the end.
-Help PD in Bamiyan while appreciating other partner organizations added that in this round of training two working groups were formed under supervision of Employment Services Center and seven women are in these two working groups.
-These two working groups received their toolkits collectively – in group – and the rest received their toolkits individually.
+Help PD in Bamyan while appreciating other partner organizations added that in this round of training two working groups were formed under supervision of Employment Services Center and seven women are in these two working groups.
+These two working groups received their tool-kits collectively – in group – and the rest received their tool-kits individually.

-Mr. Nawid, the Sectorial Services Directorate representative of Governor’s Office, promised that the local administration of Bamiyan is ready to cooperate with the graduates of TVET program.
+Mr. Nawid, the Sectorial Services Directorate representative of Governor’s Office, promised that the local administration of Bamyan is ready to cooperate with the graduates of TVET program.

 Source: Help Media and Culture Department